 Feeling a little anxious at times is normal, and even healthy—it is your body’s natural response during stressful situations.
-Anxiety stabilizes your breathing and heart rate, and regulates the blood flow to your brain.
+Anxiety stabilizes your breathing and heart rate and regulates the blood flow to your brain.

-However, when your level of anxiety gets too high, your brain may not be able to control the amount of stress hormones that it releases.
+However, when your level of anxiety gets too high, your brain may not be able to control the number of stress hormones that it releases.
 This results in other symptoms such as headaches, dizziness, loss of focus, and depression.

 There is no exact science to curing anxiety, but there are a lot of home remedies available to soothe your mood.
 And as you probably already know, drinking tea is one of your best options.
 Research shows that tea can have a calming effect on your mind and body.

 But with all the various kinds of teas available on the market today, how do you know which one is the best to drink to address your anxiety?
 How do you determine which one to purchase?